 The Water Resources Division staff maintains the largest technical database on the Garber-Wellington aquifer and other groundwater resources of the region.
-ACOG staff is currently working with state, federal, and local communities to ensure a technically sound yield study and a fair and equitable distribution of water rights in Central Oklahoma.
+As the aquifer yield study concludes and public discussion concerning the new permit limits begins, ACOG staff is working with state, federal, and local communities to ensure a technically sound yield study and a fair and equitable distribution of water rights in Central Oklahoma.

 As an EPA designated 208 Agency for surface water quality management, ACOG reviews, maintains, and implements necessary plans for discharge permits and TMDL studies.
-As part of this 208 strategy, ACOG staff is currently assisting with a regional water quality study on the Canadian River.
-This study encompasses all the municipal dischargers along the river segment from Minco to Purcell, including Oklahoma City, Norman, Moore, and Mustang.
+As part of this 208 strategy, ACOG staff is currently finishing a regional water quality study on the Canadian River encompassing all the municipal dischargers along the river segment from Minco to Purcell, including Oklahoma City, Norman, Moore, and Mustang.
+This project will provide an informed understanding of the assimilative capacity of the watershed for future waste load allocations.
+Final review including public review with ODEQ and EPA will be in late 2014.